xavier-rodet/php-ddd/README.md

   - Publisher can PublishGame
   - Player can PurchaseCredits / PurchaseGame
 - Library:
-  - Player can SeeLibraryGames
+  - Player can ListLibraryGames
   - Player can DownloadLibraryGame
 - Review:
-  - Anyone can SeeGameReviews
+  - Anyone can ListGameReviews
   - Player can AddReviewToLibraryGame

 ### Social

 - Player can UpdateStatus
-- Player can SeeFriends / AddFriend / BlockFriend
+- Player can ListFriends / AddFriend / BlockFriend
 - Player can SendMessageToFriend